mikesmullin/mini-coffeecup/README.md

 TODO
 ----

- * add support for attributes
  * add support for class names as first argument
  * provide all coffeescript helpers
- * support auto-escaping? i just do this automatically before i give it to coffeecup. i don't really need it.
  * support inline stylus?